Merovingian Origin Location(s)

-When King Clovis came to
+the Frankish king Clovis came to

-thy neck, Sicamber ...', as remarked by the Gallo-Roman historian
+as predicated by the Gallo-Roman historian

-comprehensive knowledge
+less comprehensive knowledge

 of Roman-Germanic history.
-Gregory’s original phrase provides book II
+Gregory’s original phrase provides book

 |